Honey and Sports Nutrition

 Honey is recognized as one of the finest of nature’s energy foods.
-There are lot of benefits of taking carbohydrates before, after and during short duration, high-intensity exercise such as swimming competitions and high-volume resistance training like weightlifting.
+There are a lot of benefits of taking carbohydrates before, after and during short duration, high-intensity exercises such as swimming competitions and high-volume resistance training like weightlifting.
 Therefore, honey and sports nutrition go hand in hand.

 Carbohydrates taken before and during exercise helps to: